KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ## Solution

 I would project manage a modern new website and marketing plan for the Pretty Prairie United Methodist Church, using low-cost tools and available resources.
-In addition, I would conduct a [Research and Design Sprint](research_and_design_sprint.md) that would lead to new ideas for the national United Methodist Church.
+In addition, I would conduct a [Research and Design Sprint](research_and_design_sprint.md) that would lead to new ideas to pitch for the national United Methodist Church.